At one time, we suggested Breakfast upon arrival into a new city.

 So it is tempting to have a snack at Au Pied de Cochon or maybe this is your only chance to visit Chez Denis

-Instead, we check-in to our room in Montmartre, maybe take our only bath of the year.
+Instead, we check-in to our room in Montmartre, maybe take one of our our only baths of the year.
 Then head to a great bakery (“Boulangerie”) with a reassuring line snaking out the door.
 We buy the first of many baguettes, then purchase Dijon mustard and Chaussee aux Moines (cheese) at a convenience store.

 David Lebovitz lists handmade butter from Brittany (Jean-Yves Bordier Butter) as one of things you shouldn’t miss in Paris, but (like-a-mouse) we always go for the cheese.